inkandswitch/vscode-hypermerge/README.md

 ## Using Hypermerge for VSCode

 Hypermerge can open arbitrary hypermerge files and treat them as both JSON and nested directory structures.
 You'll see a "Hypermerge" panel appear in the filesystem / document browser tab.
 From there you can either import URLs or create new documents.
 While looking at a Hypermerge document you should see a Hypermerge details pane appear in the list of views on the left navigation bar.
 Clicking it will display a special panel with details about the hypermerge document you're currently viewing, including providing a mechanism for navigating the document's history.

+## Publishing a Release

+You'll want to [follow the instructions](https://code.visualstudio.com/docs/extensions/publish-extension) in the VSCE user manual, but to publish after setting up your Personal Access Token, run `vsce publish --yarn`.